-Evaluatio Evaluation Indicators of compliance and performance S 0 E How it is achieved Comments 3.1.1 Safety performance indicators (SPIs) linked to the organisation's safety objectives have been defined, promulgated, and are being monitored and analysed for trends.
+Evaluatio Evaluation Indicators of compliance and performance Ρ S 0 Ε How it is achieved Comments 3.1.1 3.1.1 Safety performance indicators (SPIs) linked to the organisation's safety objectives have been defined, promulgated, and are being monitored and analysed for trends.

+Guidance Guidance

+What to look for

-- Evidence that SPIs are based on reliable sources of data - Evidence of when SPIs were last reviewed - The defined SPIs and targets are appropriate to the organisation's activities, risks, and safety objectives - SPIs are focused on what is important rather than what is easy to measure - Consideration of any State SPIs - Review whether any action has been taken when an SPI is indicating a negative trend (reflecting a risk control or an inappropriate SPI) - Evidence that results of safety performance monitoring are discussed at the senior management level - Evidence of feedback provided to the Accountable Executive.
+Evidence that SPIs are based on reliable sources of data Evidence of when SPIs were last reviewed The defined SPIs and targets are appropriate to the organisation's activities, risks, and safety objectives SPIs are focused on what is important rather than what is easy to measure Consideration of any State SPIs Review whether any action has been taken when an SPI is indicating a negative trend (reflecting a risk control or an inappropriate SPI) Evidence that results of safety performance monitoring are discussed at the senior management level Evidence of feedback provided to the Accountable Executive.

-Present Suitable Operating Effective There is a process in place to measure the safety performance of the organisation including SPIs and targets linked to the organisation's safety objectives and to measure the effectiveness of safety risk controls.
+Present Suitable Operating Effective

+There is a process in place to measure the safety performance of the organisation including SPIs and targets linked to the organisation's safety objectives and to measure the effectiveness of safety risk controls.
 SPIs are focused on what is important rather than what is easy to measure.
 Reliability of data sources is considered in the design of SPIs.
 SPIs are linked to the identified risks and safety objectives.
 Frequency and responsibility for the trend monitoring of SPIs are appropriate.
 Realistic targets have been set.
 State SPIs are considered, as applicable.
 The safety performance of the organisation is being measured and meaningful SPIs are being continuously monitored and analysed for trends.
 SPIs are demonstrating the safety performance of the organisation, and the effectiveness of risk controls based on reliable data.
 SPIs are reviewed and regularly updated to ensure they remain relevant.
 Where the SPIs indicate that a risk control is ineffective, appropriate action is taken.

-Evaluatio Evaluation Indicators of compliance and performance S 0 Ε How it is achieved Comments 3.1.2 Risk mitigations and controls are being verified/audited to confirm they are working and effective.
+Evaluatio Evaluation Indicators of compliance and performance Ρ S 0 Е How it is achieved Comments 3.1.2 Risk mitigations and controls are being verified/audited to confirm they are working and effective.
 3.1.3 Safety assurance considers activities carried out by all directly contracted organisations.

+Guidance Guidance

+What to look for

-- Evidence of risk controls being assessed for effectiveness (e.g., audits, surveys, reviews, SPIs and safety performance targets [SPTs], reporting systems) - Evidence of risk controls applied by contracted organisations being assessed and overseen (e.g., quality check, reviews, and regular meetings) - Information from safety assurance and compliance monitoring activities feeds back into the safety risk management process - Review where risk controls have been changed as a result of the assessment.
+Evidence of risk controls being assessed for effectiveness (e.g., audits, surveys, reviews, SPIs and safety performance targets [SPTs], reporting systems) Evidence of risk controls applied by contracted organisations being assessed and overseen (e.g., quality check, reviews, and regular meetings) Information from safety assurance and compliance monitoring activities feeds back into the safety risk management process Review where risk controls have been changed as a result of the assessment.

-Present Suitable Operating Effective There is a process in place to assess whether the risk controls are applied Responsibilities, methods, and timelines for assessing risk controls are defined.
-Risk controls are being verified to assess whether they are applied and Risk controls are assessed, and actions taken to ensure they are effective and delivering a safe and effective.
-Contracted organisations are included effective. service. in the safety assurance process.
+Present Suitable Operating Effective

+There is a process in place to assess whether the risk controls are applied and effective. ere is a process in place to assess ether the risk controls are applied for assessing risk controls are defined.
+Risk controls are assessed, and actions taken to ensure they are effective and delivering a safe service.

-Evaluation Evaluation Indicator Indicators of compliance and performance 0 Ε How it is achieved Comments 3.1.4 Responsibilities and accountability for ensuring compliance with safety regulations are defined and applicable requirements are clearly identified in organisation manuals and procedures.
-3.1.5 There is an internal audit programme including details of the schedule of audits and procedures for audits, reporting, follow up, and records.
-3.1.6 Responsibilities and accountabilities for the internal audit process are defined and there is a person or group of persons with responsibilities for internal audits with direct access to the Accountable Manager.
+Evaluat Evaluation Indicators of compliance and performance Ρ S 0 Е How it is achieved Comments 3.1.4 3.1.5 Responsibilities and accountability for ensuring compliance with safety regulations are defined and applicable requirements are clearly identified in organisation manuals and procedures.
+There is an internal audit programme including details of the package of end procedures for evolting setting following 3.1.6 schedule of audits and procedures for audits, reporting, follow up, and records.
+3.1.0 Responsibilities and accountabilities for the internal audit process are defined and there is a person or group of persons with responsibilities for internal audits with direct access to the Accountable Manager.